- Home Remedies

 - Overuse of sanitizers and lipid solvents (alcohol)

 Although bathing and showering adds water to skin, it is the evaporation of this water after the completion of the immersion that results in dry skin.
 Skin that feels overly tight after bathing may indicate excess removal of water and natural skin oils.

 One of the most common factors causing dry skin is frequent application of harsh soaps.
 The type of soap may have a large impact on dry skin.
 Soap is an emulsifier that removes oils on the skin.
-The more often skin is scrubbed with soap, the more oil is removed, ultimately resulting in dryer skin.
+The more often skin is scrubbed with soap, the more oil is removed, ultimately resulting in drier skin.
 Excessive use of soaps can worsen dry skin.

 Moreover, dry skin may persist or worsen if using moisturizers improperly or choosing an inadequate moisturizer.
 Sometimes, the material of different clothing can also affect dry skin.
 Some materials such as wool or synthetic fibers tend to irritate the skin and worsen dry skin.